M-gholami-derouei/mbd-automotive-portfolio/projects/adaptive-cruise-control/README.md

 $$\dot{v} = -\frac{C_D \rho A_f v_{op}}{m} \cdot v + \frac{1}{m} \cdot F$$

 Note that this is expressed directly in **absolute variables** — not perturbation variables.
-The linearization approximates the nonlinear drag term around v_op; the result is a linear model in v and F that is valid in the neighbourhood of highway cruise conditions.
+The linearization approximates the nonlinear drag term around v_op; the result is a linear model in v and F valid in the neighbourhood of highway cruise conditions on flat road.

 #### Augmented State-Space Model